Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Scorekeeping

-Home team is responsible to keep the official book via Gamechanger.
+Ripken will keep the final score.
 The final score must be verified by the umpire prior to reporting score to the Tournament Official after the game.

 Protests